Foresight-Tech/Foresight-Tech/README.md

-- 👋 Hi, I’m @Foresight-Tech
+- 👋 Hi, I’m @Osama Okunbo
-- 👀 I’m interested in web development and flutter app development
+- 👀 I’m interested in web development and mobile app development
-- 🌱 I’m currently learning flutter and backend web programming
+- 🌱 I’m currently learning electron js and machine learning
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me, you can contact me through my gmail @ foresightagencies@gmail.com
+- 📫 How to reach me, you can contact me through my gmail @ info.drosama@gmail.com

 <!---
 Foresight-Tech/Foresight-Tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.